 Employing the MEDDIC lead qualification methodology can help here.
 The methodology encourages sales reps to take an upfront approach to prospects and ask qualifying questions like:

-• “How does your organization typically make buying decisions?”
+“How does your organization typically make buying decisions?”

-• “Is anyone else involved in the buying process?”
+“Is anyone else involved in the buying process?”

-• “What’s your role in the decision-making process?”
+“What’s your role in the decision-making process?”

 3. Nail the enterprise customer journey

-Enterprise customers are harder to close than others because enterprise software is usually a big investment.
-Changing software can require budget, time, resources and external support, like change management professionals that support tech adoption.
+Changing software can require budget, time, resources and external support, like change management professionals who support tech adoption.

 To win the deal, you’ll need to convince the decision-maker that it’s worth it.

-On this, CEO and founder of GoodData Roman Stanek explained:
+On this, CEO and founder of GoodData, Roman Stanek, explained:

 So, what does it take to address an enterprise prospect’s concerns?

-First, approach them with a value proposition that they can imagine significantly helping their company.
-Starting a meaningful conversation with an enterprise prospect hinges on them understanding exactly what your product will do and how much it’ll help their organization in daily work life, like productivity, profitability or another benefit.
+Starting a meaningful conversation with an enterprise prospect hinges on their understanding exactly what your product will do and how much it’ll help their organization in daily work life, like productivity, profitability or another benefit.

-1. Give examples of value-added scenarios.
-Show the prospect how your product has benefited similar customers and explain how it’ll help them achieve their goals if they use it.
-Give them real-life examples that show how your software solved a specific problem or helped an existing customer grow.
+1. Give examples of value-added scenarios | Show the prospect how your product has benefited similar customers and explain how it’ll help them achieve their goals if they use it.
+Give them real-life examples that show how your software solved a specific problem or helped an existing customer grow. |

-2. Prove that your software is enterprise material.
-Enterprise companies are often looking for ways to expand and scale.
-Show your prospect that your enterprise software can grow with their existing tech stack and that it is secure and reliable enough to handle enterprise-level pressure (like high-volumes or multinational data sets).
+2. Prove that your software is enterprise material | Enterprise companies are often looking for ways to expand and scale.
+Show your prospect that your enterprise software can grow with their existing tech stack and is secure and reliable enough to handle enterprise-level pressure (e.g., high volumes or multinational data sets). |

-3. Play the long game.
-Enterprise deals aren’t closed overnight, so don’t try to force it or you’ll risk losing your prospect.
-Get comfortable with the long sales cycle at the enterprise level and pencil in regular (but not too regular) follow-ups.
+3. Play the long game | Enterprise deals aren’t closed overnight, so don’t try to force it or you’ll risk losing your prospect.
+Get comfortable with the long sales cycle at the enterprise level and pencil in regular (but not too regular) follow-ups. |

 4. Close the deal